 Offshore World Championship, Every April

-- 2023: Team Scorpio won 1 st place at the San Carlos Hammerdown Fishing Tournament in October 2022, qualifying them to compete in the 2023 Offshore World Championship, in Quepos Costa Rica.
+- 2023: Team Scorpio won 1 st place at the San Carlos Hammerdown Fishing Tournament in October 2022, qualifying them to compete in the 2023 Offshore World Championship.

 - 2021: Congratulations to the San Carlos Hammerdown team who fished in the Offshore World Championship in Costa Rica last week and came in 3rd.
 This is the largest and most prestigious sportfishing tournament series in the world.
 They qualified for the tournament by winning the 2019 San Carlos Hammer Down Tournament.
 The team included Pete Finocchiaro, Alex Hammer and Frank Kastl with Captain Gilberto Lachica.
 For Top Angler, Lachica came in second and Kastl fourth place.
-Read the results here.

 - 2016: The crew from Grey Goose, the winners of the 2015 Labor Day Tournament, represented San Carlos in the 2016 World Offshore Championship in Costa Rica.
 They released 22 sails — good for 22nd place of 66 teams.